birds-canopy/canapy/README_extended.md

 ### Presets

-The **Presets** page provides ready-made configuration profiles optimized for specific species or signal types.
-The following presets are available:
+The **Presets** section provides ready-made configuration profiles for specific species:
 - **Canary**
-- **Dolphin**
-- **Human**
+- **Bengalese finch**
 - **Zebra finch**

-> **Note:** Presets are currently placeholders and are not yet fully configured.
-Selecting a preset will load the corresponding `.toml` configuration file, but the parameter values may not yet be tuned for the target species.
-This feature is intended to be expanded in future releases.
+- **Mouse** (binary classification)
+- **Infant marmoset**

+Select a preset and click *Load* to apply its parameters to the current session.
+You can also load your own configuration file via *Load config*.
+To save your current parameters as a reusable config file, use the *Export Config* button (also available on the **Export** page).

+If you have tuned Canapy for a new species, feel free to share your configuration with us so we can add it to the preset library.

 ## Using quick commands <a name="quick_commands"></a>